 Unlocking Young Minds: Giving K-5 Science Students a Jump Start on STEM Careers (part 3)

-Welcome to the final part of our three-part blog series on introducing K-5 science students to the exciting fields of science and engineering.
+Welcome to the final part of our three-part blog series on introducing K-5 science students to the exciting fields of science and engineering and STEM careers.

 In part one of this series highlighted the significance of teaching science and engineering in elementary school and explained how the Next Generation Science Standards (NGSS) can assist teachers in introducing these subjects to young students.
 In part two, we explored teaching engineering principals in grades K-5 and shared examples of how several schools across the country are doing it successfully.